 Understand the Different Waiting Periods for Hospital Plans

-All medical aids as well as insurance companies and hospital plans have these waiting periods which can last from between 3 – 12 months.
-With a medical aid there is a 3 month general waiting period, but if you have a pre-existing illness, you won’t be covered for this particular illness for up to 12 months.
+To recap: all medical aids as well as insurance companies and hospital plans have waiting periods.
+These last from between 3 – 12 months.
+With a medical aid there is a 3 month general waiting period.
+However,if you have a pre-existing illness, you won’t have cover for this particular illness for up to 12 months.

 Hospital plans are available in different varieties and you need to establish if your one will pay out from day 1 or only from day 3.
-Hospital cash back plans are insurance policies that pay you for each day you are hospitalised, and there is also a waiting period, applying to the first 6 to 12 months of cover.
+Hospital cash back plans are insurance policies that pay you for each day you are in hospital.
+And there is also a waiting period, applying to the first 6 to 12 months of cover.

 Get a Hospital Plan WELL before you become Pregnant